danielm2402/numerical-analysis/README.md

 * Bisection Method - (bisection method is a root-finding method that applies to any continuous functions)
 * False Position Method - (false position method is a root-finding method that applies to any continuous functions)
 * Newton Raphson Method - (newton raphson methon is a root-finding method that applies to any continuios functions)
+* Muller's Method - (Muller's method is a root-finding method that applies to any continuios functions)
+* All root search methods (all of the above)
+* Simple Linear Regression (In linear regression, the relationships are modeled using linear predictor functions whose unknown model parameters are estimated from the data.)

 ---